5 Steps to Overcome Imposter Syndrome

 Whenever self-doubt sneaks in, revisit your highlight reel.
 It’s your proof that you’re making a difference and making work that matters.

-Plus this reel is your valuable piece of promotional material.
+Plus, this reel is a SUPER valuable piece of promotional material.

 Step #4 - Reframe Failure as Feedback